Bake a delicious and healthy pan of salmon for the whole family! Flavored with lemon, garlic, and parsley for a tasty dinner everyone will enjoy.

 Easy, Healthy + Delicious

-If you’re looking to eat a little lighter and healthier, this baked salmon recipe is for you!
+If you’re looking for a lighter and healthier dinner idea, this baked salmon recipe is for you!

 Baked Salmon Seasonings + Variations